richardvenneman/appsignal-docs/source/ruby/integrations/resque.html.md

 library for creating background jobs, placing them on multiple queues, and processing them later.

-Support for Sidekiq was added in AppSignal Ruby gem version `0.8`.
+Support for Resque was added in AppSignal Ruby gem version `0.8`.

 The AppSignal Ruby gem extends the default job class (`Resque::Job`) if it is present.
 If your jobs inherit from this class no further action is required.